ucgmsim/qcore/wiki/Sources.md

 Note that this definition does not require the geometry to be flat like a plane, or connected, or anything.
 It is simply a closed and bounded region with coordinates.
-The choice to define geometry in this way deliberately vague to be flexible.
+The choice of a general definition is to allow for the flexible addition of sources to this framework, such a rough surfaces.

 ## Sources Used in Ground Motion Simulation

-While we have five types of source-modelling (per [Source Modelling for GMSim](https://wiki.canterbury.ac.nz/display/QuakeCore/Source+Modelling+for+GMSim)), there are essentially only three source geometries we work with:
+While we have five types of sources (per [Source Modelling for GMSim](https://wiki.canterbury.ac.nz/display/QuakeCore/Source+Modelling+for+GMSim)), there are essentially only three source geometries we work with:

 1. **Point Source Geometry**: This is a 0-dimensional geometry consisting of a single point.
 The `qcore.sources` module uses the `Point` class to model the source geometry for a point.
 2. **Plane Geometry**: This a 2-dimensional source geometry consisting of a single plane.
 The extents of the geometry are its corners.
 The `qcore.sources` module uses the `Plane` class to model single plane geometry.
 3. **Multi-Planar Geometry**: This is a 2-dimensional source geometry consisting of a number of connected planes.
 The extents of the geometry are the corners of the end fault planes.
 The `qcore.sources` module uses the `Fault` class to model multi-planar geometry.

+Type-I fault are an instance of the the first geometry, type-2 faults are plane geometries, and type-4 and type-5 are multi-planar geometries.

 Note that the term *2-dimensional* here refers to the dimensions of the local coordinate system, rather than their appearance as